rocket-pool/RPIPs/RPIPs/RPIP-60.md

 ## Specification

 ### Upgrade Delay
-- All protocol upgrades SHALL have a `default_upgrade_delay` delay between when they are passed and when they are executed
+- All protocol upgrades SHALL have an `upgrade_delay` delay between when they are passed and when they are executed
-- The `default_upgrade_delay` SHALL be a pDAO setting and its initial value SHALL be 3 weeks
+- The `upgrade_delay` SHALL be a pDAO setting and its initial value SHALL be 3 weeks

 ### Security Council Veto